 A visor or eye shield is an optional accessory that protects your face from rain and sunlight.
 Some come in tinted versions.
 Do note that not all leagues allow the use of a visor, so it’s better to check with your child’s coach before getting one.

-Features Affecting NFL Helmet Price?
+Features Affecting Football Helmet Price?

 Standard football helmets often possess the same basic features.
 Also, before they get sold, they undergo similar safety and performance testing.
 But why are some helmets more expensive than others?